amandali031199/GlobeShopper/README.md

 # GlobeShopper
 An online marketplace which connects travellers to customers who want items overseas but are unable to travel themselves.
 This project/idea was pitched at UNSW PFC 2019 (a start-up competition), and was selected to be in the Top 12.
+It originated from a course assignment which had to utilise an API (eBay API).

 ## Instructions
 1. Download the Repository